KyleMcMaster/AspNetCoreEntityFrameworkOData/README.md

 ## motivation

-This project is a sandbox for testing .Net 5.x with Asp.Net Web Api, OData and Entity Framework.
+This project is a sandbox for testing .Net 5 RC2 with Asp.Net Web Api, OData 8 preview and Entity Framework 5 RC2.
 Functional tests are included to show odata filters (select, top, etc) are working as expected.

 ## references